 - Develop Hybrid Predictive Models that support the graded introduction of mechanistic models into the machine-learning framework for incorporation of molecular pathways and gene regulatory networks

-The multidisciplinary team is developing machine learning-based predictive models trained on experimental data from many sources, including:
+The multidisciplinary team worked to develop machine learning-based predictive models trained on experimental data from many sources, including:

 - Cancer cell lines

-In the past two years, the team has established a large database, focused primarily on RNAseq data, to train the deep learning models with over a dozen integrated NCI data sources including:
+The team established a large database, focused primarily on RNAseq data, to train the deep learning models with over a dozen integrated NCI data sources, including:

 Using gene expression data from the integrated database, the team developed deep learning models for predicting tumor response to single drugs and drug combinations.